 College students… Come work with us!

 Please apply for the Student Research Assistant Positions.
-The current students have been selected, and the positions will reopen in the spring.
+The current students have been selected, and the positions will reopen in December.
 The Museum of Boulder has funding to support undergraduate and graduate students for part-time work to research and collect material and oral histories for this exhibit.
 Students from across the state should apply and can work remotely.

 We’d love your support!